-It seems like everywhere you turn these days there’s some dramatic health transformation story about how so and so was ill and managed to turn their life around when they started eating plants.
+It seems like everywhere you turn these days there’s some dramatic health transformation story about how so and so was ill and managed to turn their life around when they switched to a plant-based diet.

 Kris Carr was diagnosed with an incurable stage 4 cancer back in 2003.
 But instead of accepting defeat, she chose to eat plants and thrive despite living with cancer.

 “My wake-up call encouraged me to make a total lifestyle upgrade inside and out.
 It taught me how to listen to my brilliant inner guide, brought me back to nature (my church), the garden and kitchen (my pharmacies), and connected me more deeply with the people and animals who set my heart ablaze.
 I learned that a nutrient dense, plant-passionate diet rules, the Standard American Diet destroys (everything), stress sucks (life-force), exercise is non-negotiable (great for your head, heart, cells and ass-ets), joy is utterly contagious, and having fun must be taken very seriously.”

 Rich Roll was a raging drug and alcohol addict, and at the mere age of 31, he had already been to jail and had just started his rehab treatment.
 Over the next ten years, he gained 50 pounds and was at risk of a heart attack.

 After being defeated by a flight of stairs, he decided to change his life for the better.
 He became a dedicated vegan and started running.
 He went on to become an Ultraman athlete.